Time flies….or is it me?

 We’ve got stories ranging from him buying an old yellow estate car without the engine actually being in it (I think the story was it started out life as a taxi in Guernsey) to going through fitting the engine with the help of his father.
 The first car he ever bought was a Lada something or other, it was smaller, I think, than a Mini, but was still able to get us places.
 It was so small that with two teenagers in the front seat pedaling our legs away it looked like we were actually supplying the power for it.

-I think I am correct in saying that the first ever job Richard got was working for a guy who erected fences, which in turn then saw Richard.
-From memory, this didn’t last very long.
+I think I am correct in saying that the first ever job Richard got was working for a guy who erected fences, which in turn then saw Richard from memory, work in a local wood yard this didn’t last very long.

 Throughout this time I was still employed at the local steakhouse on a part-time basis.
 I started at 7.30am and worked through for however long until the jobs I had were completed for that day.
 At some stage during this time (I worked there from 1982-1988) Richard asked me if I wanted to help him erect a few fences for some people he knew.
 I agreed but still kept the job I had.